Baby Safe Haven Guide

 Who Can Use a Local Safe Haven for Abandoned Babies?

-New parents who are struggling can use a Safe Haven to safely, legally and anonymously surrender a child, or they can contact an adoption agency.
+New parents who are struggling can use a Safe Haven to safely, legally and anonymously surrender a child.

 Your individual situation is unique.
 However, you may choose a safe baby surrender if you: